 With this in mind, a grant has been established to invest in resources to enable more Jews of Color to attend the lower school at Senesh.
 Jews of Color in this context refers to Jews who identify as Black and/or African, Indigenous, Asian, Pacific Islander, Latin(x), and/or Multiracial.
 Decisions about these grants will be made by the financial aid committee and will be granted based on all facts and circumstances.

-Grant participants will pay a reduced tuition of $15,000, from $36,400, per year during their time in the lower school at Senesh (kindergarten through fourth grades), regardless of what grade they enter.
+Grant participants will pay a reduced tuition of $15,000 per year during their time in the lower school at Senesh (kindergarten through fourth grades), regardless of what grade they enter.
 Additional financial aid is available for those who demonstrate need.

-For more information about this grant, please contact Admissions Director Annette Powers at email@example.com.
+For more information about this grant, please contact the Director of Enrollment at firstname.lastname@example.org.

 Our core Jewish values guide our work in building a school community, creating and implementing programs and policies that value difference, and fostering inclusion and belonging.